-The shelves of home improvement stores, department stores, and nurseries are lined with chemical fertilizers and a wide range of pesticides – herbicides, insecticides, and fungicides.
+The shelves of home improvement centers, garden stores, and plant nurseries are lined with petrochemical fertilizers and a wide range of pesticides, including herbicides, insecticides, and fungicides.

-Pesticides contain toxic chemicals that are highly mobile and can poison the air, leach into soils, and contaminate water.
-Pesticides applied outdoors can also be tracked into the home.
+Pesticides contain toxic chemicals that may be highly mobile and can poison the air, leach into soils, and contaminate our water and food.
+Pesticides applied outdoors can also be tracked into our homes.

-How we choose to address pests and weeds in our own yard can affect people, fish and wildlife well beyond our property lines.
-The good news is that there are safe and effective alternatives to pesticides.
+How we choose to deal with pests and weeds can affect fish, wildlife, and people well beyond our own yard and garden.
+The good news is that there are safe and effective alternatives to pesticides and petro-chemical fertilizers.